Sergeant York (film): Reception

-Sergeant York was a success at the box office and became the highest-grossing film of 1941.
+Sergeant York was a success at the box office and became the highest-grossing film of the year.
 This was influenced by the attack on Pearl Harbor, which occurred while the film was still playing in theaters.
 The film's patriotic theme helped recruit soldiers; young men sometimes went directly from the movie theater to military enlistment offices.
 After its initial release, the film was frequently reshown at theaters all over America during the war as a quick replacement for box-office flops and as a theme program for bond sales and scrap drives.

-According to Warner Bros. records, the film earned $6,075,000 domestically and $2,184,000 internationally.
+According to Warners records, the film earned $6,075,000 domestically and $2,184,000 internationally.

 On review aggregator Rotten Tomatoes, the film holds an 81% rating based on 26 reviews, with an average rating of 7.4/10.